For best experience please turn on javascript and use a modern browser!

 • Programme description

-In the first week of this summer programme, we will examine the concept of identity through an academic lens, and analyse how it intersects with other important concepts such as culture, class, race, sexuality, and ethnicity.
+In the first week of this summer programme, we will examine the concept of identity through an academic lens, and analyse how it intersects with other important concepts such as culture, class, race, sexuality, gender, and ethnicity.
 In the second week, we will turn to current political debates that are strongly steered by ‘identity politics’, most dominantly those around populism, globalization, environmentalism, and antiracist social movements.

 In our lectures, the students will be given the theoretical background to participate in empirical discussions that will be the basis of our interactive online seminars and class debates.
 In these sessions, students will work together to disentangle empirical manifestations of identity politics, unravelling how both are so closely bound together.
 Students will use their home context as nodes that are deeply entrenched in local and global debates about democracy.